Flea Treatment or Dangerous Pesticide?

 One of the ways these phony pesticide treatments pose a danger to your pets is by labeling doses intended for dogs on products labeled for use on cats.
 Formulas are calculated on a pet’s weight and giving a cat medication prescribed for a dog could induce vomiting, seizures and death, says Dr. Cori Gross, a field veterinarian for VPI Pet Insurance.

-If you think that your pet has been given a counterfeit flea treatment, contact your veterinarian immediately.
-You can also contact the Pet Poison Helpline about poisonings 24 hours a day at 1-800-213-6680.
+If you think that your pet has been given a counterfeit flea treatment, contact your veterinarian.
+You can also contact the National Pesticide Information Center about poisonings at 1-800-858-7378.

 Check Flea Medications for Authenticity